Maestro William Intriligator strongly believes in the power of symphonic music to transform lives, to unite communities, and to heal the world.

-William Intriligator celebrates his 25th anniversary as Music Director and Conductor of the Dubuque Symphony Orchestra this season.
-His leadership and musicianship have helped the DSO reach new audiences, attain new artistic heights, diversify programming,
+Intriligator has been the Music Director and Conductor of the Dubuque Symphony Orchestra since 2000.
+His leadership and musicianship have helped the DSO reach new audiences, attain new artistic heights, diversify programming, partner with many new organizations, and achieve unprecedented success.

 During his tenure with the Dubuque Symphony Orchestra, Intriligator has presented many extraordinary productions including five staged operas, four staged ballets, and a staged production of West Side Story.
 Many will also remember the unique production Star-Crossed Lovers which combined concert, opera, and theater in a staged retelling of Romeo and Juliet.

-Other special projects from past DSO seasons include composer festivals (Mozart, Shostakovich, Beethoven), a multi-cultural festival, a multi-media partnership with Bluff Strokes Art Festival, “Voices” concerts in the Millwork District in partnership with artists, performing as oboe soloist with the orchestra, concerts with world-renowned violinist Midori as part of the Midori Residency Program, and accompanying musical prodigy Ethan Bortnick in a concert that became a popular PBS television special, “The Power of Music.”
+Other special projects during his tenure include composer festivals (Mozart, Shostakovich, Beethoven), a multi-cultural festival, a multi-media partnership with Bluff Strokes Art Festival, “Voices” concerts in the Millwork District in partnership with artists, performing as oboe soloist with the orchestra, concerts with world-renowned violinist Midori as part of the Midori Residency Program, and accompanying musical prodigy Ethan Bortnick in a concert that became a popular PBS television special, “The Power of Music.”

-Intriligator feels strongly that the Dubuque Symphony Orchestra should promote local and regional composers, performers, and artists.
-During his tenure, the Dubuque Symphony Orchestra has commissioned and performed over 25 new works by Dubuque-area composers, as well as featured many Tri-State performers as soloists.
+Intriligator feels strongly that the DSO should promote local and regional composers, performers, and artists.
+During his tenure, the Dubuque Symphony Orchestra has commissioned and performed over 30 new works by Dubuque-area composers, as well as featured many Tri-State performers as soloists.

 Regional & National Impact